 Per Page:

-The ruins at Petra are justifiably famous worldwide and a UNESCO World Heritage Site.
-Petra was the capital of the Nabatean Kingdom, which flourished from the third century B.C. until its incorporation into the Roman Empire in A.D.
-106. The photo shows one of Petra's most elaborate buildings, the "Treasury" (Al-Khazneh), which was carved into the red-hued cliff face in the 2nd century B.C.
-In actuality, the structure was likely the mausoleum of a Nabatean king.
+Petra, Jordan, was the capital of the Nabatean Kingdom, which flourished from the third century B.C. until its incorporation into the Roman Empire in A.D.
+106. The photo shows one of Petra's most elaborate buildings, which was carved into the cliff face in the 2nd century B.C.
+Dubbed the "Treasury" (Al-Khazneh), the structure was likely the mausoleum of a Nabatean king.

-The Street of Facades in Petra is made up of 44 tombs.
+The Street of Façades in Petra, Jordan, is made up of 44 tombs.

-A view of downtown Amman as seen from the Citadel.
+A view of downtown Amman, Jordan, as seen from the Citadel.

-A view of Amman and the Roman Theater.
-The theater is located in the eastern part of the city on a hill opposite the Amman Citadel.
-The Roman Theater was built between A.D.
+A view of Amman, Jordan, and the Roman Theater, which was built between A.D.
 138 and 161 in honor of Roman Emperor Antoninus Pius.
-With a northerly oriented design to keep the sun off the audience, the theater could seat up to 6,000 people who were separated by status, gender, and nationality.
-The Jordanian Government started restoring the theatre in 1957 and today it is open to visitors and hosts many local events.
 The Roman Theater also houses the Amman Folklore Museum and the Amman Museum of Popular Traditions, both located in a series of rooms behind the two ground-level entrances.

-The Amman Citadel, located in the heart Amman on one of the seven hills that comprise the city, shows the long history of occupation of this region by many of the great civilizations of the world.
-Most of the buildings still visible at the locale are from the Roman, Byzantine, and Umayyad periods.
-Archaeologists have worked at the site since the 1920s, but a great part of the Citadel remains unexcavated.
+The Amman Citadel, located in the heart of Amman, Jordan, on one of city's seven hills.
 Pictured here is part of the Roman-era hand of Hercules, all that remains of a massive statue that once stood 13 m (43 ft) tall at the temple honoring him.
 An inscription dates the temple’s construction to the term of the Roman Governor Geminius Marcianus (A.D.
 161-166).

-Another view of the Temple of Hercules on the Amman Citadel.
+A view of the Temple of Hercules in the Amman Citadel in Jordan.

 Previous PagePage 01 of 02Next Page